 Our methodology

-The Top 100+ Women in AI & Data – Switzerland 2025 report was carefully curated by a team of experts: Melanie Gabriel (ETH AI Center), Daria Mühletaler (Alexander Thamm), Dani Naeff (ETH AI Center), and Christian Lüscher (GZA).
+The Top 100+ Women in AI & Data – Switzerland 2025 report was carefully curated by a team of experts: Melanie Gabriel (ETH AI Center), Daria Mühletaler (Alexander Thamm), Daniel Naeff (ETH AI Center), and Christian Lüscher (GZA).

 • We included women from industry, startups, and academia who play a decisive role – from leading projects to advancing technology.